victordavid626/victordavid626/README.md

-# If you are doing something about the problem then do not complain aout the problem.
+# If you are not doing something about the problem then you do not have the right to complain aout the problem.
-Softare Engineering is for problem solving and creating a better world.
+Software Engineering is for problem solving and creating a better world.